Poems About Life, Desires, Struggles, And Resilience

 5| “If” by Rudyard Kipling

 Kipling’s famous “If” poem is one of the most famous anthems on how to be a man.
 For long ‘man’ mainly meant male and was required every well-read gent on our little planet to familiarize themselves with this poem.
-Times change and this poem became the anthem on how to be a successful human.
-It’s a must-read poem for everyone who is searching for anyone who wants to become successful, respected and just an all-around decent human being.
+Times change and these days both men and women love to pick up this poem.

-The poem was addressed to Kipling’s son John but it was inspired by a great friend; Leander Starr Jameson who was a well-known politician and adventurer.
+‘If’ originally was addressed to Kipling’s son John but it was inspired by a great friend; Leander Starr Jameson who was a well-known politician and adventurer.
 However, till this day this poem inspired and gave advice to millions on how one should build resilience.
-The poem takes you through various ways in which the reader can rise above adversity and can handle these problems including; don’t lie and hate, risk everything and lose it but start over again, and how to handle success and failure with grace.
+The poem takes you through various ways in which the reader can rise above adversity and how to deal with life and those around us; don’t lie and hate, risk everything and lose it but start over again, and how to handle success and failure with grace and how to keep your joy.

 The most beloved poems about life have the power to motivate you and lead you to become more as a human being and to achieve more in your life.
 ‘If’ is one of those poems.